 1. Get recognition as a manager

-When IML refreshed their membership brand last year [formally known as AIM], heralding a deliberate intent to raise the bar in professional standards of managers and leaders, they had my immediate attention.
+When IML ANZ refreshed their membership brand, they heralded a deliberate intent to raise the bar in professional standards of managers and leaders, they had my immediate attention.
 You see, leadership is at the core of everything I do, and everything I help others do.
-Our company – Vital Leaders’ mission is to develop more dynamic leaders, so it sits well with IML’s re-energised, agile direction.
+Our company – Vital Leaders’ mission is to develop more dynamic leaders, so it sits well with the Institute’s re-energised, agile direction.

-On 16 January this year , I officially achieved the internationally recognised, designated status of Chartered Manager – CMgr.
+On 16 January 2018, I officially achieved the internationally recognised, designated status of Chartered Manager – CMgr.
 What’s that mean, you ask?
 Good question.
 It’s quite a new recognition pathway for experienced managers and leaders in Australia and New Zealand.
-In fact, it is being touted as the highest status you can achieve as a leader.
+In fact, it is recognised as the highest status you can achieve as a leader.

 2. Learn more about yourself as a manager